orbuluh/frontend/notes/next_js_doc.md

 - `req `is an instance of `http.IncomingMessage`, plus some pre-built middlewares.
 - `res` is an instance of `http.ServerResponse`, plus some helper functions.

+## Routing Fundamentals

+Next.js 13 introduced the new App Router built on top of React Server Components with support for layouts, nested routing, loading states, error handling, and more

+- The new App Router works in a new directory named `app`.
+  - The `app` directory works alongside the `pages` directory to allow for incremental adoption.
+  - This allows you to opt some routes of your application into the new behavior while keeping other routes in the pages directory for previous behavior.
+- Routes across directories should not resolve to the same URL path and will cause a build-time error to prevent a conflict.
+- By default, components inside app are React Server Components.
+This is a performance optimization and allows you to easily adopt them.
+However, you can also use Client Components.
+- In the `app` directory:
+  - Folders are used to define routes.
+  - A route is a single path of nested folders, following the hierarchy from the root folder down to a final leaf folder that includes a `page.js` file.
+  - Files are used to create UI that is shown for the route segment